Making psutil twice as fast

 Do it in one shot

-It appears clear how the approach described above is not efficient, also considering that applications similar to top, htop, ps or glances usually collect more than one info per-process. psutil 5.0.0 introduces a new oneshot() context manager.
-When used, the internal routine is executed once (in the example below on name()) and the other values are cached.
-The subsequent calls sharing the same internal routine (read /proc/stat, call sysctl() or whatever) will return the cached value.
-With psutil 5.0.0 the code above can be rewritten like this, and on Linux it will run 2.4 times faster:
+It's clear that this approach is inefficient, especially in tools like top or htop, where process info is continuously fetched in a loop. psutil 5.0.0 introduces a new Process.oneshot() context manager.
+Inside it, the internal routine runs once (in the example, on the first Process.name() call) and the other values are cached.
+Subsequent calls sharing the same internal routine (read /proc/PID/stat, call sysctl() or whatever) return the cached value.
+The code above can now be rewritten like this, and on Linux it runs 2.4 times faster:

 >>> import psutil